singlefinite/SingleFinite.Mvvm/README.md

     .BuildAndStart();
 ```

-As you can see above we use the `AddViews` method to register the `MyViewModel` type to the `MyView` type.
+As you can see above we use the `AddViews` method to register the `MyViewModel` and `MyView` types.
 Now when we want to display an instance
 of `MyViewModel` an instance of `MyView` will be used to display it.

 > :information_source: Note
 >
 > There is an extension method for registering views that can be used to scan assemblies for `ViewModel` and `IView` types to register but we manually
-> register them here for the sake of simplicity.
+> register them here for better clarity in the example.

 Let's create a new instance of `MyViewModel` from the `IAppHost` instance we created above: